alan-turing-institute/environmental-ds-book/book/publishing/about/notebooks-technologies.md

 - [Team conversations](https://blog.reviewnb.com/commenting-for-jupyter/) directly on Jupyter Notebooks

 In EDS book, we use ReviewNB in the review step.
-Once Editors-in-chief or reviewers open a PR in the notebook repository, it will include a link to view changes on ReviewNB.
+Once Editors-in-Chief or reviewers open a PR in the notebook repository, it will include a link to view changes on ReviewNB.

 You can find further information of latest ReviewNB developments in https://blog.reviewnb.com/.